 And λi = exp(ηi).

 The relevant R function to do so is given by Zucchini et al. (2016, p.
-52):
+52) for the Poisson case.

-These can be adapted to other distributions and transformations.
-Those working parameters are fed into TMB, which will then turn them back to natural parameters before calculating the negative log-likelihood.
-That transformation from working parameters to natural parameters is done in the C++ likelihood function.
-The C++ function turning the working transition probability matrix into a natural parameter is the func-
+Such a transformation can be adapted to other conditional distributions.
+Note that the parts concerning the Markov chain remain unchanged.
+The working parameters returned then serve as initial values for starting the optimization procedure of the likelihood via TMB.
+As illustrated in the previous section, we focus on unconstrained optimization, similar to CITE: Zucchini p.???.
+Hence, we parameterize the likelihood function as a function of the working parameters.
+The computation of the likelihood then requires to transform the working parameters back to natural parameters before calculating the negative log-likelihood via Equation (REFERENCE: likelihood function).
+This part is entirely set up in the C++ likelihood function.

-tion Gamma w2n available in the file utils.cpp.
-See Appendix A.2 item (iii).
+Since the transformation of the TPM is identical for all HMMs, is is stored as a seperate C++ function Gamma w2n, , which is available in the file utils.cpp (See Appendix A.2 item (iii)).

-If necessary, we can define the C++ function turning the working stationary distribution vector into a natural parameter with Delta w2n available in the file utils.cpp.
+This file also contains the function Delta w2n, which If necessary, we can define the C++ function turning the working stationary distribution vector into a natural parameter with available in the file utils.cpp.
 See Appendix A.2 item (ii).
 In practice, we didn’t use it.

 Given a working parameter vector log lambda, the C++ function turning the working vector of the Poisson means into a natural parameter is much simpler: